Search

 Like the previous passage, here Paul also teaches that the role of women during church worship is one of submissiveness.
 They are not permitted to “teach” or “exercise authority” over men during church worship, which is something that pastors have to do.
 In addition, this commandment is also not simply related to the culture of the time, but is instead linked to the creation of the first man and woman, Adam and Eve; therefore, it still applies today.

-According to Scripture, Adam was the head of Eve in their relationship because he named her (Genesis 2:18–24), just as today the husband is the head of the wife in marriage (1 Corinthians 11:3).
-This clearly demonstrates that men and women are different in role and function.
+In other passages of Scripture, distinctions of function between men and women are also affirmed.
+For example, Paul writes that in marriage, the husband is the head of the wife (1 Corinthians 11:3), and Peter writes that wives should submit themselves to their husbands, while husbands should be considerate and respectful to their wives (1 Peter 3:1, 7).
+Both examples clearly demonstrate that men and women are different in role and function.
 However, the Bible affirms that men and women are equal in essence, because both were created in the image of God (Genesis 1:26–27).
 Women are therefore of equal value and worth as men are in God’s eyes, but this does not diminish the fact that their roles from men are distinct.

 Women Do Not Fit the Requirements for Being Pastors